Closed-Loop Koopman Operator Approximation: Experimental example

 \section{Experimental example}

-The benefits of the proposed closed-loop Koopman operator approximation method, referred to in this section as closed-loop EDMD (CL EDMD), are demonstrated on a dataset collected from the Quanser \textit{QUBE-Servo}~\cite{qube}, a rotary inverted pendulum system.
+The benefits of the proposed closed-loop EDMD method (CL~EDMD) are demonstrated on a dataset collected from the Quanser \textit{QUBE-Servo}~\cite{qube}, a rotary inverted pendulum system.
 Pictured in Figure~\ref{fig:qube}, this system has an unstable equilibrium point when the pendulum is upright.